Cyndi Wilson, DTM

 Why do you want to serve as an International Officer/Director?

 Toastmasters changed me dramatically.
-We talk about people who are wallflowers; well, I was the wallpaper!
-Toastmasters gave me back the voice I used to have when someone else told me what to say, what to do, where to stand, etc. Toastmasters allowed me to become my authentic self and find my path; I want to help others to do the same, one person at a time.
+Toastmasters moved me from the wallpaper to the middle of the room and gave me back the voice I used to have when someone else told me what to say, what to do, where to stand, etc. Toastmasters allowed me to become my authentic self and find my path; I want to help others to do the same, one person at a time.

 What volunteer experience do you have outside of Toastmasters?

-In addition to my time as a member of the Alumni Board of Trustees, I also served on the Boards of Visitors for the School of Management and the Constance A. Murray Women's Center at NJIT.
-I am presently a member of the Project Management Institute of NJ (PMI-NJ) where I volunteer in Member Services (we answer member questions and provide registration support for monthly meetings as we return to holding dinner meetings).
-At my church, I volunteer as a lector, the leader of the Counting Team (we process the donations of the week), a certified catechist and a member of the parish council.
+At NJIT, I was a member of the Alumni Board of Trustees, the Board of Visitors for the School of Management and the Constance A. Murray Women's Center.
+I am a member of the Project Management Institute of NJ (PMI-NJ) where I volunteer in Member Services where we answer member questions and provide meeting registration support.
+I am an active volunteer at my church where I am Lector, Eucharistic Minister, certified Catechist, Counting Team Leader and a member of the Parish Council.

 Have you worked with other Boards of Directors outside of Toastmasters?
 If so, describe your experience.